Recovery is just a phone call away.

 What are the Treatment and Support Options for Sports Gambling Addiction?

-The treatment and support options for sports gambling addiction are counseling, support groups, medication, and self-help strategies.
+The treatment and support options for sports gambling addiction include counseling, support groups, medication, and self-help strategies.

 These treatments and support options are described below.